CrBatista/MonkeyShop/documentation/SETUP.md

 https://www.docker.com/

-- For every installation, we need to follow the instructions in ich site.
+- For every installation, we need to follow the instructions in each site.
 When we have everything, we just have to follow the README on local-env.